hieuhani/nuxt-multi-tenancy/README.md

 ## Demo

-You can view the demo at [nuxtdev.xyz](https://nuxtdev.xyz)
+You can view the demo at [techgoda.net](https://techgoda.net)

 Features:

 - A home page to list top first 30 articles from dev.to
 - Tenant detail page.
-For example: [The Dev Team organization](https://devteam.nuxtdev.xyz)
+For example: [The Dev Team organization](https://dnse.techgoda.net)
 - A custom static tenant page.
-For example: [VueJobs](https://jobs.nuxtdev.xyz)
 - An article detail page